Recommended

 1350

-This is the last day of your trip to Nepal.
-One of our High Pass Adventure staff will take to you Kathmandu International Airport for your flight departure time.
-If you wish extra trip to Nepal, Tibet, Bhutan, and India, High Pass Adventure will help you for your next trip and adventure activities.
+Today marks the last day of your trip to Nepal.
+One of our High Pass Adventure staff members will accompany you to Kathmandu International Airport for your flight departure.

 What Is Included ?

-• 3 meals per day during the trek (Breakfast Lunch & Dinner) and one cup of tea with per meal
+• 3 meals per day during the trek (breakfast, lunch, and dinner), with one cup of tea or coffee per meal

-• All applicable taxes as per the government rules and regulations
+• All applicable taxes as per government rules and regulations

-• First Aid medical kit, Oxymeter to check pulse, heart rate and oxygen saturation at higher altitude
+• First Aid medical kit, Oxy-meter to check pulse, heart rate and oxygen saturation at higher altitude

-• Guide and porter salary, Food, accommodation and insurance during the trek
+• Guide and porter salary, food, accommodation and insurance during the trek

-• Tour Certificate, Company T-shirt as a Souvenir
+• Tour Certificate, Company T-shirt and warm hat as a Souvenir

 • Farewell Dinner with Typical Nepali Restaurant